Tiered Anonymity on Social-Media Platforms as a Countermeasure against Deepfakes and LLM-Driven Mass Misinformation: The Global Momentum for Conditional Pseudonymity

 \section{The Global Momentum for Conditional Pseudonymity}

 The international policy environment is already increasingly converging around the idea that identity obligations should scale with user influence.
-Early efforts to regulate anonymity include South Korea's real-name verification law, in effect from 2009 to 2012, that sought to impose identity disclosure universally.
+Among the first state efforts to discipline online anonymity was South Korea’s real-name verification regime, a sweeping identity-disclosure mandate intended to eliminate anonymous participation across major platforms.
 That approach proved both legally unsustainable and practically ineffective.
 The Korean Constitutional Court invalidated the policy for violating freedom of expression, and subsequent research showed it failed to reduce online harms in any measurable way~\cite{park2012,leitner2009}.
 The lesson was clear: blanket identity mandates are blunt instruments that overreach without precision.

 Since then, regulatory energy has shifted toward more granular, influence-sensitive models.
 In India, the 2023 Draft Digital India Bill introduces a risk-based classification framework for digital intermediaries, suggesting a shift toward more nuanced regulatory obligations based on the type and scale of service; without explicitly extending these obligations to individual users or calibrating them to user influence~\cite{india2023digital}.
 Australia's eSafety Commissioner has advanced similar proposals, calling for the traceability of high impact accounts, particularly those linked to harmful or AI-generated content~\cite{esafety2024}.
-Meanwhile, the European Commission has initiated consultations on ``influence transparency'', exploring how verification requirements might apply to accounts disseminating politically sensitive or synthetic media~\cite{dsa,eprs2021deepfakes}
+Meanwhile, the European Commission has initiated consultations on ``influence transparency'', exploring how verification requirements might apply to accounts disseminating politically sensitive or synthetic media~\cite{dsa,eprs2021deepfakes}.

 Platform ecosystems increasingly reflect this logic, though in a fragmented manner.
 Meta's Verified program, X's (formerly Twitter) ``blue check'' system, and YouTube's monetization criteria all condition algorithmic reach, visibility, and revenue on voluntary identity disclosure or engagement thresholds~\cite{nehra2024,xiao2023verification,dunna2022paying}.
 These systems reinforce a de facto hierarchy -- creators with broader audiences receive preferential treatment while also facing greater scrutiny -- forming an implicit structure of tiered governance.
 However, these frameworks often lack transparency, consistency, and regulatory oversight~\cite{caplan2020tiered}.